 The corners of Ryan’s mouth twitched.
 “Whatever happens, just know I had nothing to do with the cash.”

 “Then you don’t have to worry.”
 Vincent punched on his laptop.
 “The investigation will clear you.
 Got some urgent things to do.
 I’ll call you when it’s time to go to HR.”

-only Ryan had been paying attention, he’d have long noticed Vincent’s weird behavior.
-One moment he’d bash Ryan or Anthony and later on as if regretting, he’d call either of them aside, not
+Ryan had been paying attention, he’d have long noticed Vincent’s weird behavior.
+One moment he’d bash Ryan or Anthony and later on as if regretting, he’d call either of them aside, not necessarily

 He leaned back, tapping on the chair's armrest.
 A story Vincent had once told him came to mind—that when Vincent joined the department more than ten years ago, his boss made sure he was so busy to